wilvk/blog-hugo/content/posts/python-hex-strings.md

 '4141412d424242'
 ```

-and it's compliment unhexlify, which takes a string, not a byte array, and outputs a byte array.
+and it's compliment `unhexlify`, which takes a string, not a byte array, and outputs a byte array.

 ```python
 >>> binascii.unhexlify('4141412d424242')